-The City is committed to guaranteeing equal opportunities for men and women, and boys and girls, in all areas of life.
-It recognises the different needs of men and women, and boys and girls, and takes them into account in its public services and the cultural, sporting and recreational activities it offers, to provide an excellent quality of life for all of its citizens.
+The City is committed to equal opportunities for men and women, and boys and girls, in all areas of life.
+It recognises different gender-based needs and takes them into account in the public services and the cultural, sporting and recreational activities it offers, with the aim of providing all Luxembourg City residents with a high quality of life, irrespective of gender.

-To ensure proper implementation, the City has agreed to develop a municipal action plan that defines its priorities, actions and necessary resources.
-The City has also agreed to work with the institutions and organisations in its territory to promote equality and diversity between women and men, with all the advantages and challenges this brings.
+To implement the Charter, the City has committed to drawing up a municipal action plan, defining the priorities, actions and resources required to implement its commitments under the Charter.
+The City has also agreed to work with the institutions and organisations in its territory to promote gender equality and diversity, with all the advantages and challenges this brings.

 2015–2018 action plan